Idearia/wp-tests/README.md

 - To log a messag to file, call `self::log( $message )` within the test class.
 - The file will be named after the test class, and placed in the logs subfolder.
 - To customize the filename, filepath or choose a different stream, see the class documentation.

+# To do

+- Make a composer package.